utnet-org/utility-readonly/docs/misc/state_sync_dump.md

 ## How-to

-neard release `1.36.0-rc.1` adds an experimental option to sync state from external storage.
+uncd release `1.36.0-rc.1` adds an experimental option to sync state from external storage.

 See [how-to](state_sync_from_external_storage.md) how to configure your node to